KL13NT/quiz-taking-app/Documentation.md

 -   TF: `t`, `f`, `true`, or `false`
 -   Complete: input should have a `length` > `0`

-If `VerifyAnswer` returns true, the user's answer is then taken to `CheckUserAnswer` which check whether the answer is correct.
-The result is then forwarded to `CalculateQuizScores` which also gets passed the `Quiz` object and recalculates its values.
+If `VerifyAnswer` returns true, the user's answer is then taken to `CheckUserAnswer` which checks whether the answer is correct.
+The result is then forwarded to `CalculateQuizScores` which also gets passed the `Quiz` object and recalculates its statistical values.

 ## Important Algorithms